-Inspired by aspects of painters Fairfield Porter, Pierre Bonnard, and Philip Hershberger, but also influenced by musicians as broadly as Bud Powell, Harold Budd, Fennesz, King Tubby, or Ryuichi Sakamoto, along with Rushton’s own original recordings, he attempts to merge the sound and the visual when producing each art independently.
+Inspired by aspects of painters Fairfield Porter, Pierre Bonnard, and Philip Hershberger, but also influenced by musicians as broadly as Bud Powell, Harold Budd, Fennesz, King Tubby, Ryuichi Sakamoto, and Rushton’s own original recordings, he attempts to merge the sound and the visual while producing each art independently.
 When creating his works, he asks questions such as “What does this painting sound like?” or “What would this audio recording look like as a painting?”

 Rushton works with acrylics, mostly using synthetic paper, but also on stretched canvas.

 Rushton’s favorite art quote, which he has used since the early 1990s as an artistic philosophical inspiration, is by painter and critic Fairfield Porter:

 “When I paint, I think that what would satisfy me is to express what Bonnard said Renoir told him: make everything more beautiful.”